kcc-nma-art285/syllabus/README.md

 ## Course Objectives & Competencies
 Upon successful completion of ART 285, the student should be able to:
-- Through the creation of a large-scale new media art project, apply advanced concepts and principles of graphic design and interface design technologies.
+- Through the creation of a large-scale new media art project, apply advanced concepts and principles of graphic design and user interface design technologies.
 - Develop conceptual project ideas, plan a full production schedule, and execute all iterative steps and phases of the full design process by meeting project milestones and deadlines.
-- Apply theoretical and historically relevant principles of graphic design and interface design in the creation of new media art.
+- Apply theoretical and historically relevant principles of graphic design and user interface design in the creation of new media art.
 - Apply successful problem-solving skills and make informed design decisions while utilizing industry standard applications, technologies, and techniques throughout the full creative and technical design process.
 - Communicate effectively, both visually and verbally, by presenting work, defending design decisions and by participating as an active critic during group critiques.
-- Synthesize the concepts, principles, skills, and techniques of interface design in the creation of a large-scale project that integrates conceptual thinking, technical execution, and aesthetic application.
+- Synthesize the concepts, principles, skills, and techniques of user interface design in the creation of a large-scale project that integrates conceptual thinking, technical execution, and aesthetic application.

 ## Course Content
-The general framework for this course is determined by the stages of the creative web design process for design and time-based media projects, consisting of Pre-Production (defining & drafting), Production (designing), and Post-Production (developing & delivering).
+The general framework for this course consists of a four stage process based on the user-centered design methodologies: Discovery, Design, Development, Delivery.

-1. **Pre-Production**
+1. **Discovery**
-  - **The Definition Phase** (i.e. defining the project)
+  - Defining the project
-  - **The Drafting Phase** (i.e. project planning via drafting conceptual plans)
+  - User & business research
+  - Design strategy (ideation/prototyping)
-2. **Production**
+2. **Design**
-  - **The Design Phase** (i.e. creation of all assets for the project)
+  - Conceptualizing, creating and refining assets for the project
-3. **Post-Production**
+3. **Development**
-  - **The Development Phase** (i.e. putting it all together, editing, & revising)
+  - Coding/programming, editing, & revising
-  - **The Due Diligence Phase** (i.e. testing for final output/display)
+4. **Delivery**
+  - Testing across various display formats/media

 ## Topics addressed and content
 Topics and Technologies will vary depending upon each student’s chosen project.
 Individual topics